-In layer recycling, we have an initial pretrained transformer $F$ (e.g., BERT) consisting of $F^{(1)}, ..., F^{(k)}, ... , F^{(N)}$ layers.
-We run the transformer over a corpus $\mathcal{C}$ and cache the output representations of layer $k$ for each instance $c$ in $\mathcal{C}$, i.e., $h^{k}_{c\in\mathcal{C}}$.
-The same transformer model is then used for fine-tuning on new tasks, however, instead of fine-tuning all the layers, we only fine-tune the parameters of the latter $N-k$ layers $F^{(k+1)}, ..., F^{(N)}$.
-We can either train all of the weights in these layers (we refer to these as {\em reduced models}), or train only adapters added on the layers (discussed later).
+We start with a pretrained transformer $F$ (e.g., BERT) consisting of $F^{(1)}, ..., F^{(k)}, ... , F^{(N)}$ layers.
+During the first epoch of fine-tuning for any given task, we run the transformer over a corpus $\mathcal{C}$ and cache the output representations of layer $k$ for each instance $c$ in $\mathcal{C}$, i.e., $h^{k}_{c\in\mathcal{C}}$.
+However, for every subsequent epoch of fine-tuning using the same transformer model, we only run and fine-tune the latter $N-k$ layers $F^{(k+1)}, ..., F^{(N)}$.
+We can either train all of the weights in the layers (which we refer to as {\em reduced models}), or only train adapter modules added on the layers (discussed below).
 In either case, for the instance $c$ in the dataset $\mathcal{C}$ we simply retrieve and use the previously cached representation $h^{k}_{c\in\mathcal{C}}$ as input to layer $F^{(k+1)}$.
-This avoids the extra computation through layers $F^{(1)}, ..., F^{(k)}$ but adds a small cost for retrieving the representation from the storage (see \autoref{sec:performance_analysis} for efficiency analysis).
+This avoids the extra computation through layers $F^{(1)}, ..., F^{(k)}$ but adds a small cost for retrieving the representation from storage (see \autoref{sec:performance_analysis} for efficiency analysis).